The ; keyword

 The @Algorithm keyword is used to select a numerical algorithm.

 The set of available algorithms depends on the domain specific language.
-As the time of writting this notice, the following algorithms are available:
+As the time of writing this notice, the following algorithms are available:

 Example (Runge-Kutta dsl)